 The geology that guards the harbour hosts part of this 110-mile footpath, half of which is across the North York Moors and the rest along the clifftops on the way down to Filey.

 Just for once, you can do this one in either direction and, either way, Staithes is just about halfway.
-Most folk will take about nine days in total so from here that makes another four-and-a-half, or so, to go or fifty-odd miles in old money.
+Most folk will take about nine days in total so from here that makes another four-and-a-half or so to go or 50-odd miles in old money.